Rakshitk2223/Amazon-Sales-Analysis/README.md

 - Optimizing code performance
 - Adding machine learning models

-## 📄 License

-This project is for educational and analysis purposes.
-Please ensure you have appropriate rights to use the Amazon sales dataset.

-## 📞 Contact

-For questions or suggestions regarding this analysis, please feel free to reach out or create an issue in the repository.

 ---

 **Note**: This analysis is based on a sample Amazon sales dataset and is intended for educational purposes.
 Results should not be used for commercial decisions without proper validation and additional data sources.

-**Result** -